 1. Electrical Supply

 The first factor you must consider is the electrical power requirement of the electric/gas tankless water heater.
-Depending on the particular model selected, it will be necessary to have a dedicated power circuit constructed to operate securely.
+Depending on the particular model selected, a dedicated power circuit will be constructed to operate securely.
 An appropriately rated Mini Circuit Breaker (MCB) must attach this circuit to the distribution board or consumer unit.

 Subsequently, you must request your electrician to verify that there is adequate capacity to supply power to the unit without exceeding the capacity of the main fuse.
 Then, ensure that you can place/have placed the appropriate size of cable for the maximum load.

-Lastly, confirm that you can fit the correct size of the Mini Circuit Breaker for the maximum load.
+Lastly, confirm that you can fit the Mini Circuit Breaker in the correct size for the maximum load.

 2. Flow Rates